Ironraptor3/mkdocs_template/README.md

 Currently, the branch you push and pull from is master (looking at the top bar of Github Desktop should confirm this).
 However, if you push to the **public** branch, then any changes you make will be visible to the publicly facing website that Github automatically generates (through some nice mkdocs functionality and Github Actions).

 Typically, you would want to checkout files or entirely merge master into public, then commit and push.

+If your repo is private and you don't have an expensive GitHub subscription, this will unfortunately not work.

 ## (Pre)Viewing the Wiki